Terazosin

 Terazosin, sold under the brand name Hytrin among others, is a medication used to treat symptoms of an enlarged prostate and high blood pressure.
 For high blood pressure, it is a less preferred option.
 It is taken by mouth.

-Common side effects include dizziness, headache, tiredness, swelling, nausea, and low blood pressure with standing.
+Common side effects include dizziness, headache, feeling tired, swelling, nausea, and low blood pressure with standing.
 Severe side effects may include priapism and low blood pressure.
 Prostate cancer should be ruled out before starting treatment.
 It is an alpha-1 blocker and works by relaxing blood vessels and the opening of the bladder.